top of page

 Dale Earnhardt Jr. and Tony Stewart talk in the pits before the 2004 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)

-These to young, versatile NASCAR stars of the NASCAR circuit teamed in a Crawford Daytona Prototype with sports car ace Andy Wallace to finish on the DP class podium, remaining in the mix for the overall victory until a late race suspension issue slowed them.
+These two young, versatile NASCAR stars teamed up in a Crawford Daytona Prototype with sports car ace Andy Wallace.
+They finished on the DP class podium, staying in the mix for the overall victory until a late-race suspension issue slowed them down.

-Seven-time NASCAR Champion Jeff Gordon raced twice for Wayne Taylor Racing in the Rolex 24, racing to an overall victory in the race in 2017 teamed with Ricky Taylor, Jordan Taylor and Max Angelleli.
+Seven-time NASCAR Champion Jeff Gordon raced twice for Wayne Taylor Racing in the Rolex 24.
+He achieved an overall victory in 2017, teaming up with Ricky Taylor, Jordan Taylor, and Max Angelleli.
+It was a remarkable achievement that showcased his talent.

-As I said, this is a very limited list, and the entire lineup includes guys like Kyle Larson, Mark Martin, Jimmie Johnson, AJ Allmendinger, Casey Mears, Danica Patrick, Rusty Wallace and Kurt Busch to name just a few.
+As I mentioned, this is a limited list.
+The entire lineup includes legends like Kyle Larson, Mark Martin, Jimmie Johnson, AJ Allmendinger, Casey Mears, Danica Patrick, Rusty Wallace, and Kurt Busch, to name just a few.

 Photo Stories at BCPIX.com